bwadle/sqlalchemy-jdbc-generic/README.md

 `jdbc:teradata://host`**`/`**`name=value`**`,`**`name=value`**`,`**`...`

-SQLAlchemy translates and converts each parameter into a python collection and then builds back the query from its parameter parts which will ultimately be used to construct the JDBC Connection String.
+SQLAlchemy translates and converts each parameter into a python collection and then builds back the query parts which will ultimately be used to construct the JDBC Connection String.

 In order to provide the Teradata JDBC Driver with the connection string format that it expects we need to tell SQLAlchemy to **use alternative symbols** when reconstructing the **query string**.
 These options are described below:

 |argument|description|default|
 |--------|-----------|-------|